CoEDL/elpis-wiki/2019-ICDLC-workshop-steps.md

 ## Interface tour
-Click through to the *Create New Bundle* page.
+Click through to the *New Data Bundle* page.

 ![New data](icldc/20-new-data.png)